luyadev/luya/docs/guide/luya-guideline.md

 ### Wording

-This represents a guideline how words and proper nouns should been written in the documentation.
+This represents a guideline how words and proper nouns should be written in the documentation.

 + LUYA - always capitalized
 + Composer